-Figure 7: Trade-offs for circuit p9041
+Fig. 7.
+Trade-offs for circuit p9041.

-5. Conclusions
+5. Conclusion

-We presented the application of a deterministic logic BIST scheme on industrial designs.
-Our experimental results show that complete fault efficiency can be achieved for circuits up to 100K gates with 10,000 test patterns at a total area cost for BIST hardware of typically 5-15%.
-The size of the BIST hardware primarily depends on the random testability of the CUT.
+We presented the application of a deterministic logic BIST scheme based on bit-flipping on industrial designs.
+Our experimental results show that complete fault efficiency can be achieved for circuits up to 100 K gates with 10,000 test patterns at a total area cost for BIST hardware of typically 5-15%.
+The size of the

+BIST hardware primarily depends on the random testability of the CUT.